 Why study at WIT?

-The BSc (Honours) in Quantity Surveying programme taught here at WIT boasts a 100% Graduate Employment record for each of the last eight academic years, placing our graduates amongst the most highly sought after in the industry.
+The BSc (Honours) in Quantity Surveying programme taught here at WIT boasts a 100% Graduate Employment record for each of the last nine academic years, placing our graduates amongst the most highly sought after in the industry.

 We pride ourselves on a dynamic and well rounded programme using industry leading software and progressive teaching methods distilled by Lecturers with decades of combined industry and academic experience.

 Each student is required to complete a 30-week industrial placement relating to quantity surveying.
 This paid placement will be typically with either a quantity surveying consultancy or a construction company.
 Placements will normally be organised by WIT and be completed in Ireland.
 There is however the possibility of placements in the UK and further afield.
 Each placement will have an academic supervisor and an industrial supervisor.

 For more information on the current activities on the BSc Hons in Quantity Surveying programme, please visit www.wit.ie/qs

 |Semester 1||Semester 2|